-Trinity Episcopal Church is a lively, inter-generational, and joyful congregation in Charlottesville, Virginia.
+Trinity Episcopal Church is a lively, multicultural, and joyful congregation in Charlottesville, Virginia.
 Its history is unique.

-For more than one hundred years, our priests have been leaders in the community, builders of bridges across divisive social and political issues, and evangelists who have challenged us to follow Christ in the face of sometimes overwhelming societal pressure to the contrary.
-The untiring efforts of a strong laity have had a profound influence on the church and the community.
-We confidently pray that our future will open to us new and exciting ways to grow in the love of God and to fulfill our call to serve the Charlottesville community.
+For more than 100 years, our priests have been leaders in the community, builders of bridges across divisive social and political issues, and evangelists who have challenged us to follow Christ in our daily living.